FINTLabs/fintlabs.github.io/content/adapter/events.md

 - Periodic cache update events every 15 minutes, triggering `GET_ALL_*` events.
 - Incoming POST / PUT requests from clients.
 Every request produces exactly one event.

 FINT expects one status and one response to every event delivered.
-Multiple responses will be rejected with `410 GONE`
+Additional responses will be rejected with `410 GONE`

 ## Event kinds